The Gennadius Library, American School of Classical Studies at Athens

-Master Kemençe-player Athanasios Stilidis will be accompanied by three of his musician friends for a rare evening of Pontic music at the Gennadius Library.
+Master Kemençe-player Athanasios Stilidis with three musician friends will present a rare performance of Pontic music at the Gennadius Library.

-Thanasis Stylidis was born in 1969 in Palatitsia, Veria.
-He is of the third generation of refugees from the village of Santa in Trabzon.
+Thanasis Stylidis was born in 1969 in Palatitsia, Veria, and he belongs to a third generation of refugees from the village of Santa in Trebizond.
 He grew up in a Pontic environment and was influenced by old traditional musicians.
 He has been playing the Pontic lyre since he was twelve years old and was artistically shaped in the musical environment of his village before it was altered by other sounds.
 As a lyre player he has published four music collections.
-His goal, as he says, is to redefine Pontic music in its original origins but with an eye to the present and the future.
-He is professionally attorney at law.
+His goal, as he says, is to redefine the origins of Pontic music but with an eye to the present and the future.
+He is professionally an attorney at law.

 Yannis Gosios: Pontic Lyra, singing

 Yannis Gosios was born in Thessaloniki in 1989.
-Its origin is from Hortero and Kefalohori of Serres.
-Raised in an environment with a strong Pontic element, he soon assimilated the dialect and musical traditions of the Pontic people.
+He comes from Hortero and Kefalohori of Serres.
+Raised in an environment with a strong Pontic element, he soon absorbed the dialect and musical traditions of the Pontic people.
 Catalytic was the influence of his grandparents, whose origin is from the villages of Mandranόi, Kosma and Coustοulandon of the Galiaina region of Pontus.
-His involvement with Pontic singing begins experientially at the age of nine.
+His involvement with Pontic singing began experientially at the age of nine.
 Furthermore, he is a graduate of Harmony, Counterpoint, Fugue, with a Degree and Diploma in Byzantine Music.
 He is a professional musician.

 Nikiforos Fouliras: Pontic Lyra, Angeio, Kaval, Floyera (Pontic Askoulos)

 Nikiforos Fouliras was born in 1991 in Mesopotamia, Kastoria.
-He is a fourth generation of refugal Pontian Greek.
+He is a fourth generation refugee Pontian Greek.
 He is also half Macedonian Greek.
-His Pontian origins are from the villages of Tsimera and Sisia of Argyroupoli and the villages of Karlouk and Argali of Trabzon.
-He has been dancing pontian greek dances since he was 6 years old and has been playing pontian lyra since he was 15 years old.
+His Pontian origins are from the villages of Tsimera and Sisia of Argyroupoli and the villages of Karlouk and Argali of Trebizond.
+He has been dancing Pontian Greek dances since he was 6 years old and has been playing Pontian lyra since he was 15.
 Over the years he has studied various traditional musical instruments of Pontus such as tulum, shiliavlin-flogera, zurna, kemane, violin and instruments from other regions of Hellenism.